bigmlcom/flatline/user-manual.md

 ```

 and, as you see, it easily generalizes to any number of labels: if you
-had provided 5 labels we'd be computing quintiles; had them been 10,
+had provided 5 labels we'd be computing "quintiles"; had them been 10,
-the labels would correspond to deciles, and so forth.
+the labels would correspond to "deciles," and so forth.
 As with all
 functions in this section, the target field must be numeric.

+Note that we're using scare quotes around quartile, quintiles,
+etc. above.
+That's because `percentile-label` will assign to each
+value the label of the lowest percentile it belongs to, and therefore,
+it won't really discretize your variable by exact quantiles: if the
+population is skewed around a value, so it'll be the resulting labels'
+population.

 ## Strings and regular expressions